-We'll be fielding requests to a single Property hostname, "big-games-downloads.com" for a game download.
-Several CIDR blocks will be called out to use specific Client Characteristics and Content Characteristics to optimize download of the game to those addresses, while requests from all other client IPs will use what's set for these behaviors in the Default Rule.
+We'll be fielding requests to a single property hostname, "data-management-tools.com" for a software patch download.
+Several CIDR blocks will be called out to use specific Client Characteristics and Content Characteristics to speed up download of the patch to those addresses, while requests from all other client IPs will use what's set for these behaviors in the Default Rule.

 For ease of use in this scenario, NetStorage is used as the origin for all requests.